-Both importers of fossil fuels and operators of fossil thermal power plants are required to compensate domestically for CO2 emissions.
+Both fuel importers and operators of fossil-fuel power plants are required to compensate domestically for CO2 emissions.
 The federal government defines the requirements.

 For domestic emission-reduction projects (compensation projects) the FOEN may issue tradable attestations.
 Compensation projects must be registered in advance and the emission reductions achieved must be accounted for annually in a monitoring report.
 Attestations can only be issued for voluntary measures that go beyond legal requirements and are not already otherwise supported.
 Those with compensation obligations can initiate projects themselves - in a slightly different form - but cannot receive attestations for them.